raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ### Multithreading concept

-I need to introduce a new programming concept called [multithreading](http://en.wikipedia.org/wiki/Multithreading_%28software%29#Multithreading).
-A *thread* in a program is a single sequence of instructions that are being followed by the computer at any one time.
+We need to introduce a new programming concept called [multithreading](http://en.wikipedia.org/wiki/Multithreading_%28software%29#Multithreading).
+A thread in a program is a single sequence of instructions that are being followed by the computer at any one time.
 In most simple programs there is only one thread, which is the main one.
-But it is possible to have multiple threads going at the same time; it's like making a program pat its head and rub its stomach at the same time.
+But it is possible to have multiple threads going at the same time: this is like making a program pat its head and rub its stomach at the same time.

 Because our main thread is always held up by the `wait_for_keydown` and `wait_for_keyup` functions, we need to have another thread which can constantly do the work of decoding what the user is keying in.

-The overall goal here will be to modify the main *thread* so that it stores every dot and dash in a buffer list.
-The decoder *thread* will then be watching independently for different lengths of silence.
-If it's a short gap of silence then that’s a new letter, so it will use the `try_decode` function to see if the buffer contents matches a letter; it will also empty the buffer, ready for the next word.
-If the gap of silence gets longer, then it's a new word and we should show a space character.
+The overall goal here will be to modify the main thread so that it stores every dot and dash in a buffer list.
+The decoder thread will then be watching independently for different lengths of silence.
+A short gap of silence denotes a new letter, so the thread will use the `try_decode` function to see if the buffer contents matches a letter; it will also empty the buffer.
+If the gap of silence gets longer, this denotes a new word and a space character would be shown.

 ### Add the code